-Thoracentesis is a procedure done when there is too much fluid in the pleural space, making it hard to breathe.
-The primary goal is to drain the fluid and make it easier for you to breathe again.
+Thoracentesis is a procedure done when there’s too much fluid in the pleural space.
+The goal is to drain the fluid and make it easier for you to breathe again.
 In some cases, the procedure will also help your doctor discover the cause of the pleural effusion.

-The amount of fluid that is drained may vary depending on the reasons for performing the procedure.
-It typically takes 10 to 15 minutes, but it can take longer if there is a lot of fluid in the pleural space.
+The amount of fluid drained varies depending on the reasons for performing the procedure.
+It typically takes 10 to 15 minutes, but it can take longer if there’s a lot of fluid in the pleural space.

-Your doctor may also perform a pleural biopsy at the same time, to get a piece of tissue from the inner chest wall lining.
-Abnormal results on a pleural biopsy could signal one of a number of different possible causes for the effusion, including the presence of lung cancer, mesothelioma, tumors, collagen vascular disease, viral or fungal diseases, or parasitic disease.
+Your doctor may also perform a pleural biopsy at the same time to get a piece of tissue from the lining of your inner chest wall.
+Abnormal results on a pleural biopsy can indicate certain causes for the effusion, including:

-There is no special preparation for thoracentesis.
-Tell your doctor about any supplements or medications you are taking, or if you have any bleeding problems.
+There’s no special preparation for a thoracentesis.
+Tell your doctor about any supplements or medications you’re taking or if you have any bleeding problems.

 Thoracentesis can be done in a doctor’s office or in a hospital.
-You are typically awake, although some individuals may be sedated.
-If you are sedated, you will need someone else to drive you home after the procedure.
+It’s typically done while a patient is awake, but you may be sedated.
+You’ll need someone else to drive you home after the procedure if you’re sedated.

-After sitting in a chair or lying on a table, you will be positioned in a way that allows the doctor tp access the pleural space.
+After sitting in a chair or lying on a table, you’ll be positioned in a way that allows the doctor to access the pleural space.
 An ultrasound may be done to ascertain the correct area where the needle will go.
 The selected area will be cleaned and injected with a numbing agent.

 Your doctor will insert the needle or tube below your ribs into the pleural space.
-You might feel pressure or be uncomfortable, but you should not move.
+You might feel an uncomfortable pressure during this process, but you should keep very still.
 The excess fluid will then be drained out.

 Once all the fluid is drained, a bandage will be put on the insertion site.
-To ensure there are no complications, you will be asked to stay in the office for several hours to be monitored.
+To ensure there are no complications, you’ll be asked to stay in the office for several hours to be monitored.
 A follow-up X-ray is typically ordered two to four weeks after thoracentesis.

-Thoracentesis is not a safe or appropriate procedure for some patients.
-After talking with your doctor, he or she will determine whether you are a good candidate for thoracentesis.
-Patients who have had recent lung surgery may have scarring, which can make the procedure difficult.
+Thoracentesis is not a safe or appropriate procedure for everyone.
+Your doctor will determine if you’re a good candidate for thoracentesis.
+People who’ve had recent lung surgery may have scarring, which can make the procedure difficult.